Community partnerships

 - projects, programs or events where there is a real or perceived conflict of interest with an existing partnership, business or sponsorship activity.

 We are not able to make charitable donations or support projects that span multiple years or require recurrent funding.
+We are also unable to provide funding for fountains through the Community Partnerships Program.

 For more information